AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 /* Check if the Hibernate wakeup reset */

-/* Check if the Hibernate wakeup reset cause in restart.
+/* Check for the cause of the reset of the Hibernate wakeup during restart.
 See Code Listing 20.*/

 RstReason = Cy_SysReset_IsResetDueToHibWakeup();